 Vibrant in the present

 St. James of today, has become a mission-minded church, starting at the front door and reaching across local and national borders.
 Our St. James Thrift Shop, located in our gymnasium, and our New Life Funds provide assistance to those in need in our community, reaching over 1,000 people annually.
-Adult and youth mission ministry takes place internationally as well as in inner-city ministry in Seattle and in Kent.
-Grounded in our Pioneer Heritage, we are a welcoming congregation, diverse in age, economics, and ethnic background.
+Grounded in our Pioneer Heritage, we are a welcoming congregation, diverse in age, economics, and ethnic backgrounds.

 With a history of strong lay ministry, our people continue to grow with a myriad of opportunities for faith formation.
 Our house of worship is a place of sanctuary and opportunity for spiritual growth for all who enter.
-Our focus on ministry continues to be rooted in the past, vibrant in the present and looking to the future with faith and hope in our Lord, Jesus Christ.
+Our focus on ministry continues to be rooted in the past, vibrant in the present and looking to the future with faith and hope.

 Looking to the future

-In December, 2015 St. James welcomed our new rector, the Rev. Joyce Parry-Moore!
-We are delighted with her high energy and enthusiasm for The Jesus Movement (so named by our Presiding Bishop Michael Curry) and the bonus of her grounding in music, both Sacred and Opera!!
+In December, 2015 St. James welcomed our rector, the Rev. Dr. Joyce Parry-Moore.
+She brings high energy and enthusiasm for The Jesus Movement (so named by our Presiding Bishop Michael Curry) and the bonus of her grounding in music, both Sacred and Operatic.
 Her focus on the connection between arts, religion, social justice as well as expertise in pastoral counseling brings new tools for the many gifts of the people and ministries of our parish.